Vladimir Putin: United States, the West, and NATO

 The NATO-led military intervention in Libya in 2011 prompted a widespread wave of criticism from several world leaders, including Putin, who said that the United Nations Security Council Resolution 1973 is "defective and flawed", adding: "It allows everything.
-It resembles medieval calls for crusades."
+It resembles medieval calls for crusades".

-In late 2013, Russian-American relations deteriorated further when the United States canceled a summit for the first time since 1960 after Putin gave asylum to American Edward Snowden, who had leaked massive amounts of classified information from the NSA.
+In late 2013, Russian-American relations deteriorated further when the United States canceled a summit for the first time since 1960 after Putin gave asylum to the American Edward Snowden, who had leaked massive amounts of classified information from the NSA.
 In 2014, Russia was suspended from the G8 group as a result of its annexation of Crimea.
 Putin gave a speech highly critical of the United States, accusing them of destabilizing world order and trying to "reshape the world" to its own benefit.
 In June 2015, Putin said that Russia has no intention of attacking NATO.

 On 9 November 2016, Putin congratulated Donald Trump on becoming the 45th president of the United States.
-In December 2016, US intelligence officials (headed by James Clapper) quoted by CBS News stated that Putin approved the email hacking and cyber attacks during the U.S. election, against the Democratic presidential nominee Hillary Clinton.
+In December 2016, US intelligence officials (headed by James Clapper) quoted by CBS News stated that Putin approved the email hacking and cyber attacks during the U.S. election, against the Democratic presidential nominee, Hillary Clinton.
 A spokesman for Putin denied the reports.
 Putin has repeatedly accused Hillary Clinton, who served as U.S. secretary of state from 2009 to 2013, of interfering in Russia's internal affairs, and in December 2016, Clinton accused Putin of having a personal grudge against her.

-With the election of Trump, Putin's favorability in the U.S. increased.
-A Gallup poll in February 2017 revealed a positive view of Putin among 22% of Americans, the highest since 2003.
 Putin has stated that U.S.–Russian relations, already at the lowest level since the end of the Cold War, have continued to deteriorate after Trump took office in January 2017.

-On 18 June 2020, The National Interest published a nine thousand word essay by Putin, titled "The Real Lessons of the 75th Anniversary of World War II".
-In the essay, Putin criticizes the Western historical view of the Molotov–Ribbentrop Pact as the start of World War II, stating that the Munich Agreement was the beginning.

-On 21 February 2023, Putin suspended Russia's participation in the New START nuclear arms reduction treaty with the United States.

-United Kingdom

-In 2003, relations between Russia and the United Kingdom deteriorated when the United Kingdom granted political asylum to Putin's former patron, oligarch Boris Berezovsky.
-This deterioration was intensified by allegations that the British were spying and making secret payments to pro-democracy and human rights groups.
-A survey conducted in the United Kingdom in 2022 found Putin to be among the least popular foreign leaders, with 8% of British respondents holding a positive opinion.